rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/331_create-builds.md

     c.
 Optionally, in the **Trigger Name** field, type a name for the trigger.
 The trigger name can be used to identify the build requests.

     d.
-If you have enabled the **Docker Pull Secret** toggle button, you can also add a tag name to the build.
+If you have enabled the **Docker Push Secret** toggle button, you can also add a tag name to the build.
 The tag name is an optional field and can be used as a docker tag in the external docker registry.
 The trigger name and the tag name can be either the same or different.
 If you want to have a different tag name, de-select the **Same as Trigger Name** field and type a tag name in the **Tag Name** field.
  {{%notice note%}}
   **Tag Name** field is only available if the **Docker Push Secret** toggle button is enabled.
   {{%/notice%}}